Do you have any questions?

 Q: What is your company doing?

-Oxitec is pioneering a new solution to control harmful insect populations, including the mosquito species Aedes aegypti which spreads Dengue Fever and Chikungunya.
+Oxitec is pioneering a new solution to control harmful insect populations, including the mosquito species Aedes aegypti which spreads Dengue Fever, Zika and Chikungunya.
 According to the Centers for Disease Control and Prevention, approximately 100 million people each year suffer from a case of Dengue Fever – a debilitating and sometimes fatal disease also known as ‘break-bone fever’.
 Other estimates put the number of infections as high as 400 million people per year and the number of infections is growing rapidly.
 The same mosquito transmits Chikungunya, a disease with similar symptoms, that is most often found in the Indian sub-continent but which has recently emerged in the Caribbean causing up to 1 million cases in one year.
+More recently, the mosquito has spread the Zika virus – responsible for birth malformations when pregnant women are infected – around many parts of the world.

 There’s no available vaccine or specific medication for these diseases so the only way to stop transmission is to control the mosquitoes that spread them.